Roles & Responsibilities for Committee Members

 Representation at meetings attended on behalf of the LMC

-The attendee will be required to represent the views of the LMC at such meetings and should be clear on the LMCs policies on matters under discussion.
+As attendees will be required to represent the views of the LMC at such meetings and be clear on the LMCs policies on any matters under discussion, the view of Committee and Executive should be sought prior to attendance.
 Attendees should share any forthcoming meeting paperwork with the office as soon as received.
 Attendees are to report back to the Executive and Committee providing a written report within 7 days of the meeting attendance.
 The attendee will be expected to respond to any additional queries to come from the meeting on behalf of the LMC.

 Payment for Attendance at Meetings